-School of the Museum of Fine Arts - Boston (Museum School)
+Get more information about School of the Museum of Fine Arts – Boston by clicking links below:

 Museum School is a nonprofit private art school located in Boston, Massachusetts, that provides specialized education and training in a variety of art related fields.
 School of the Museum of Fine Arts, Boston offers several programs for students to choose from.
 Listed below are the more popular programs offered: